-3. Select the appropriate driver (ONVIF or RTSP) from the drop-down list.
+- 3. Select the appropriate driver (ONVIF or RTSP) from the drop-down list. - While the Generic RTSP driver is available when adding cameras manually, this is not always guaranteed to work due to the way different manufacturers handle RTSP streams.
+The recommended driver to use with Orchid Core VMS is ONVIF. - Starting in version 2.14, Administrators have the ability to disable the Generic RTSP camera driver, so this driver may not be available. - 4.
+Enter the ONVIF Discovery URL, or the RTSP Stream URI (depending on the driver you specified) to match the correct address for the camera being added.
+Consult with the camera manufacturer's user guide, as needed, for the correct syntax of the address.

-- 4. Enter the ONVIF Discovery URL, or the RTSP Stream URI (depending on the driver you specified) to match the correct address for the camera being added.
-Consult with the camera manufacturer's user guide, as needed, for the correct syntax of the address. - 5.
-Enter a unique name for the camera.
+- 5. Enter a unique name for the camera.
 This will allow you to distinguish the camera from other cameras set up within Orchid Core VMS. - 6.
 Enter the username and password that is setup on the camera being added.